 Community mobilization:

-organizing and engaging community members in livelihood programs or initiatives can be a key aspect of promoting self-reliance and reducing poverty.
+organizing and engaging community members in livelihood programs or initiatives can be a key aspect of promoting self-reliance and reducing poverty scale.

 Poultry farming ,animal husbandry & fishing: